timohenz/Stock-Market-Snippets/README.md

 ## Usage

 Many of these Scripts could be used to feed Data into Boosting/Bagging algorithms for algo trading.
+I mainly use them for manually analyzing macro movements in the market for sharing on reddit, twitter etc.

 ## Overview